ebagdasa/mithridates/README.md

 # Mithridates: Measure and Boost Robustness to Backdoor Attacks

+Paper: **"Hyperparameter Search Is All You Need For Training-Agnostic Backdoor Robustness"**

-This repo is designed to help engineers to find vulnerabilities to backdoors of machine learning pipelines without any training modification.
+This repo is designed to help engineers to measure backdoor vulnerabilities without any training modification.
 We try to answer two questions:

-1. How robust is your machine learning pipeline to unknown backdoors?
+1. How robust is my machine learning pipeline to unknown backdoors?
 2. How to modify existing hyperparameters to boost backdoor robustness?

 **Current functionality**: